How to See the Sunrise at Borobudur from Yogyakarta

 Prambanan Yogyakarta Java Indonesia

-As I walked around the temple grounds, I was shocked to see men climbing near the very top of each pinnacle carefully brushing off debris with tiny brushes.
-They didn’t seem to be harnessed to anything at all and I was just sure one of them would plummet to his death while I was there but thankfully none of them did.
+As I walk around the temple grounds, I’m shocked to see men climbing near the very top of each pinnacle carefully brushing off debris with tiny brushes.
+They don’t seem to be harnessed to anything and I’m just sure one of them will plummet to his death while I’m there but thankfully none of them do.

-There wasn’t as much to see here as at the first two stops but the best thing about Ratu Boko is its location on a hilltop overlooking all of Yogyakarta.
-The views over the town and the rice fields were absolutely gorgeous and I stopped to soak it all in for a few minutes.
+There isn’t as much to see here as at the first two stops but the best thing about Ratu Boko is its location on a hilltop overlooking all of Yogyakarta.
+The views over the town and the rice fields are absolutely gorgeous and I stop to soak it all in for a few minutes.

 Ratu Boko Yogyakarta Java Indonesia